Snowflake-Labs/snowflake-intelligence-awesome-tools/scheduled_alerts/README.md

 | **overall_question** | The natural language question the user wants to receive updates about.
 This should be the general question that will be re-run on a schedule.
 Required. |
 | **frequency** | How often to send the alert.
 Must be either "Daily" or "Weekly".
 Always ask the user which frequency they prefer.
 Required. |

-## What This Tool Does

-The magic of this tool is not actually in the custom tool itself, but in the scheduled python job that we run via airflow.
-The custom tool does nothing more than insert a row into a table, the custom python job runs every morning and creates Beautiful HTML emails with fresh insights.

-**Example Use Cases:**
-- Sales teams tracking weekly customer usage patterns
-- Product teams monitoring daily feature adoption metrics
-- DevRel tracking new agent creation trends
-- Executives receiving automated performance summaries

 ## Architecture Overview